 - University of Fort Lauderdale was eligible to receive $30,672.00 for the 50% Student Share portion of the CARES Act Emergency Grant and we have received the full $30,672.

 - As of July 21, 2020, we have approximately 29 students eligible (and/or possibly eligible) under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act.

 - Students must meet federal financial aid eligibility requirements in order to receive CARES Act/HEERF funding.

 Reasons for HEERF Eligibility:

-- Prior to pandemic, student was not enrolled in an exclusively online program
+- Prior to the pandemic, student was not enrolled in an exclusively online program

 Reasons for HEERF Ineligibility:

 - Student has not filed a 2019-2020 FAFSA form, so Title IV eligibility is unknown

 - Student is a Non-Degree Seeking or Audit student